CRogers-Smith/starter-academic/content/publication/report44/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- S Mishra & S Mindermann & M Sharma & C Whittaker _et al._
+- "S Mishra & S Mindermann & M Sharma & C Whittaker _et al._"

 # Author notes (optional)
 author_notes: